Mohammad Zahir Shah: Exile

-In 1991, Zahir Shah survived an attempt on his life by a knife-wielding assassin masquerading as a Portuguese journalist.
+In 1991, Zahir Shah survived an attempt on his life by a knife-wielding assassin masquerading as a Portuguese journalist who later revealed that the attempted assassination was ordered by Osama bin Laden.
+The assassin stated “Now I must kill you”, before stabbing Zahir Shah in his breast-pocket, the former king’s life being saved by a tin of Café Crème cigarillos.
+The assassin then stabbed Zahir Shah in the neck several times, before being overpowered by former General Abdul Wali.
+Zahir Shah was rushed to hospital and later recovered, with the assassin being sentenced to 10 years in a high-security prison in Rebibbia.
 After the fall of the pro-Soviet government, Zahir Shah was favored by many to return and restore the monarchy to unify the country as he was acceptable to most factions.
 However, these efforts were blocked mostly by Pakistan's ISI, who feared his stance on the Durand Line issue.
 In June 1995, Zahir Shah's former envoy Sardar Wali announced at talks in Islamabad, Pakistan, that Zahir Shah was willing to participate in peace talks to end the Afghan Civil War, but no consensus was ever reached.

 Return to Afghanistan

 On 18 April 2002, at the age of 87 and four months after the end of Taliban rule, Zahir Shah returned to Afghanistan, flown in on an Italian military plane, and welcomed at Kabul's airport by Hamid Karzai and other officials.
 His return was widely welcomed by Afghans, and he was liked by all ethnic groups.
 There were proposals for a return to the monarchy – Zahir Shah himself let it be known that he would accept whatever responsibility was given him by the Loya Jirga, which he initiated in June 2002.
-However he was obliged to publicly renounce monarchical leadership at the behest of the United States (as the US knew that Pakistan would not accept him as king because they still feared his stance on the Durand Line issue, and allowing him to be restored could result in Pakistan feeling threatened to the point that they would kick out the coalition in Afghanistan and actively support the Taliban) as most of the delegates to the Loya Jirga were prepared to vote for Zahir Shah and block the U.S.-backed Hamid Karzai.
-While he was prepared to become chief of state he made it known that it would not necessarily be as monarch: "I will accept the responsibility of head of state if that is what the Loya Jirga demands of me, but I have no intention to restore the monarchy.
+However he was obliged to publicly renounce monarchical leadership at the behest of the United States.
+As Pakistan would not accept Zahir as king due to fears regarding his stance on the Durand Line issue; the American government knew allowing him to be restored could result in Pakistan feeling threatened to the point they may cease cooperating with the international coalition and potentially even resume their support for the Taliban.
+At the time, most delegates to the Loya Jirga were prepared to vote for Zahir Shah and block the U.S.-backed leader of the Northern Alliance, Hamid Karzai.
+While he was prepared to become chief of state Zahir made it known that it would not necessarily be as monarch: "I will accept the responsibility of head of state if that is what the Loya Jirga demands of me, but I have no intention to restore the monarchy.
 I do not care about the title of king.
 The people call me Baba and I prefer this title."
 Karzai called Zahir Shah a "symbol of unity, a very kind man" and a "fatherly figure."